Qvyl/sarimax-sales-prediction/README.md

 ## 🔍 Results

-The model was able to capture both trend and seasonality in the sales data.
-Evaluation metrics showed that the SARIMAX model outperformed simpler baselines.
+The forecast indicates continued seasonal behavior and an upward trend in transactions.
+Confidence intervals widen into the future, reflecting increasing uncertainty in long-term predictions.

 ![forecast-plot](path/to/your/forecast-plot.png)